Skip to Main Content

 updated September 22, 2017, updated October 12, 2021, updated May 10, 2022

-• The Library limits technical support to ensuring the prepared system on the laptop is operational.
+• The Library limits technical support to ensuring the Office of Technology-approved system on the device is operational.

-• Students take full responsibility for the compatibility of any software they may load on a Library laptop.
+• Students, faculty and staff take full responsibility for the compatibility of any software or media they may use with library technology.

 Library Fees/Fines Appeal Process